andras-tim/sarw/README.md

     set-a-random-wallpaper.sh
     ```

-*This will download and hold one image per week*
+  *This will downloads and holds one image per week*

+* Download and set a new random wallpaper:

+    ``` bash
+    set-a-random-wallpaper.sh --new
+    ```

+  *This will remove the current image and download a new one*

 ## Tools